 She’d watched an acquaintance go through the process and was amazed as the woman’s body transformed in the months after surgery.
-“That inspired me to make the call,” said Daly, a Loveland mother of two young children who was more than 100 pounds overweight.
+“That inspired me to make the call,” said Daly, a Loveland mother of two young children who were more than 100 pounds overweight.

 Her longstanding weight issues made it hard for her to keep up with her kids.
 She also suffered from sleep apnea and knew that more health problems were on the way.
 Daly learned that making the call is the first step in what can be a lengthy process.